Scarlet Town (song): In popular culture

 "Scarlet Town" played over the end credits of the season premiere of the Cinemax television show Strike Back: Vengeance on August 17, 2012 prior to the release of Tempest.

 It was also featured in the fourth episode of the Syfy television series Defiance, originally broadcast on May 6, 2013.

 Live performances

 Between 2012 and 2019, Dylan performed the song live 365 times on the Never Ending Tour.
-The live debut occurred at the Bell MTS Place in Winnipeg, Manitoba, Canada on October 5, 2012 and the last performance (to date) took place on July 10, 2019 at Jazzopen in Stuttgart, Germany.
+The live debut occurred at the Bell MTS Place in Winnipeg, Manitoba, Canada on October 5, 2012 and the last performance (to date) took place on May 13, 2025 at Talking Stick Resort Amphitheatre, in Phoenix.